khaors/geocompr/main.md

 <img src="figures/raster-vectorization1-1.png" alt="." width="576" />
 <p class="caption">(\#fig:raster-vectorization1).</p>
 </div>

+On the other hand, categorical rasters represent discrete features that could occupy areas larger than only one cell.

 <!-- e.g. landcover map to polygonss -->
 <!-- how it's different from a vectorization in CS -->